spinningideas/react-project-accelerator/README.md

-This project was conceived to aid starting React projects as a reference implementation
+React Project Accelerator was conceived to aid starting React projects and serve as a reference implementation and to serve as reference for bootstrapping projects.

-React JS project accelerator that can serve as reference for bootstrapping projects.
-Includes localization and authorization via services based approach using hooks to manage state
+The project includes localization and authorization via services based approach using hooks to manage state.
+The project was itself bootstrapped from [create react app](https://reactjs.org/docs/create-a-new-react-app.html) and uses [react material ui](https://material-ui.com/) for its UX

-There are many starter kits...this is another...here is a list of others:
+There are many starter kits...this is yet another...here is a list of others:

 https://blog.bitsrc.io/11-react-application-boilerplates-for-2019-b49a8226ea54

 ##

 ### Live Demo

 https://spinningideas.github.io/react-project-accelerator/

 ## Get Started

 In the project directory, you can run:

-1) Install packages
+1. Install packages

 `npm install`

-2) Start and run the application
+2. Start and run the application

 `npm start`